Sudhar287/HackerRank_Scrape/README.md

 ## To Do
 - [ ] Replace Time.Sleep() with Selenium wait functionality
-- [x] Create well defined fucntions for each task
+- [x] Create well defined functions for each task
 - [ ] Automatically get the submissions pages variable.
 - [ ] Handle the StaleElementReferenceException exceptions
 - [ ] Functionality to group by subdomains